The transfer of work taken at other accredited institutions is based on two criteria:

 - Courses must be the same or comparable to those listed in the current Drew University College of Liberal Arts Catalog

-Currently enrolled Drew students must complete a Pre-Approval to Study Elsewhere form to attend and transfer credit from other accredited institutions to Drew.
+Currently enrolled Drew students must complete a CLA Pre-Approval for Credit Study Elsewhere form to attend and transfer credit from other accredited institutions to Drew.
 Approval forms must include descriptions of all courses in question.

 Advanced standing is approved by the Committee on Academic Standing.
 Normally, the Committee does not honor a request until a student has completed one semester of full time study (or equivalent) and passed a language examination.